maulikpatel98/Processing_Programs/README.md

 # Processing_Programs
-programs written in javabased environment called [processing](https://processing.org/) some are original and some are made by twiking some parts in available codes.
+programs written in javabased environment called [processing](https://processing.org/) some are made from scratch and some are by tweaking parts of available codes.
 >any contribution will be appreciated!